-Real Politics: How much longer can MK lean on Zuma’s charm?
+Real Politics: how much longer can MK lean on Zuma’s charm?
 Zuma remains the MK’s biggest asset, but endless internal shuffles and weak structures may limit its reach in the 2026 municipal elections.… by Zukile Majova March 16, 2026 Opinion·Politics 1

-The week ahead: Finally – a court reckoning for Jacob Zuma?
+The week ahead: finally – a court reckoning for Jacob Zuma?
 Mark your calendar – here’s the political and economic news to watch out for in the days to come… by The South Africa Brief January 26, 2026 News

 Duped, deployed, disappeared: MK’s Russia debacle MK apparently promised jobs.
 Instead, recruits got war… by Shirley de Villiers November 28, 2025 Opinion·Politics